bup/bup/README.md

 ----------------

-- In order to compile the code, run tests and install bup, you need to install GNU Make from the `gmake` port.
+- In order to compile the code, run tests and install bup, you need to install and run GNU Make from the `gmake` port.

 - Python's development headers are automatically installed with the 'python' port so there's no need to install them separately.